codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Do not be so open-minded that your brains fall out." - Gilbert Chesterton
+"May you live all the days of your life." - Jonathan Swift

 <!-- Powered By zenquotes.io -->
 ```